ronilan/rewordle/README.md

 # Use

 > IMPORTANT: Keyboard input has **severe** latency.
+It may feel like it is not responding.
 This is the result of an implementation detail of the Crumb interpreter.
 A fix is forthcoming.
 Some day, but not today.

 Play it like Wordle!